Presheaf automata: Categories and Presheaves

 In this preliminary section we recall basic facts about presheaves from the literature~\cite{MacLane_Categories,MacLane-Moerdijk_Sheaves,Kashiwara-Schapira_Categories}, as far as they are relevant to presheaf automata.

 We restrict our attention to locally small categories, and start with general notation for these.
 We write $\Ob(\cC)$ for the objects of a category $\cC$ and $\cC(U,V)$ for the set of morphisms from $U$ to $V$ in $\cC$.
-We write $\simeq$ for isomorphisms and $\cong$ for natural isomorphisms.
+We write $\simeq$ for isomorphisms and $\cong$ for natural isomorphisms to emphasise the presence of functors and natural transformations.
 As usual, $\Set$ and $\Cat$ denote the categories of sets and of small categories.

 Let $\cC$ be a small category. \emph{A presheaf} on $\cC$ (a \emph{$\cC$-presheaf}) is a functor $X:\cC^{\textup{op}}\to \Set$.
 We write $X[U]$ for the value of $X$ on the object $U$ of $\cC$ and $X[\varphi]$ for the function $X[U]\to X[V]$ induced by the morphism $\varphi:V\to U$ in $\cC$. $\cC$-presheaves and their morphisms, which are natural transformations, form the category $\psh\cC$.